 Clinical Findings and Diagnosis

-A stained smear can quickly determine if microbial overgrowth is present.
+A stained smear can quickly determine whether microbial overgrowth is present.
 Coccal organisms are usually staphylococci or streptococci.
 Rod-shaped organisms are usually Pseudomonas aeruginosa, Escherichia coli, or Proteus mirabilis; their appearance in large numbers indicates that a bacterial culture with antibiotic sensitivity should be performed because of their known resistance to many antimicrobial agents.
 The presence of many neutrophils phagocytizing bacteria confirms the pathogenic nature of the organisms.

 A dark exudate in the canal usually signals the presence of either Malassezia spp or a parasite but may also be seen with a bacterial or mixed infection.
-In addition to stained cytology, otic exudate should be examined for eggs, larvae, or adults of the ear mite Otodectes cynotis in dogs and cats, and Psoroptes cuniculi in rabbits and goats.
+In addition to stained cytology, otic exudate should be examined for eggs, larvae, or adults of the ear mite Otodectes cynotis and for Demodex mites in dogs and cats, and Psoroptes cuniculi in rabbits and goats.
 Smears are made by combining cerumen and otic discharge with a small quantity of mineral oil on a glass slide.
-A coverglass should be used, and the smear examined under low-power magnification.
+A coverglass should be used, with the smear examined under low-power magnification.
 Rarely, refractory ceruminous otitis externa may be associated with localized proliferation of Demodex sp in the external ear canals of dogs and cats and may be the only area on the body affected.

 Microbial cultures are taken before otoscopy is completed and before any cleaning is done.
 Samples for culture should be taken with a sterile culturette from the horizontal canal (the region where most infections arise) or from the middle ear in cases of tympanic rupture.
-A bacterial culture and antibiotic sensitivity and an antibiotic mean inhibitory concentration (MIC) should be done.
+A bacterial culture and antibiotic sensitivity and an antibiotic mean inhibitory concentration should be done.

 Radiography of the osseous bullae is indicated when proliferative tissues prevent adequate visualization of the tympanic membrane, when otitis media is suspected as a cause of relapsing bacterial otitis externa, and when neurologic signs accompany otitis externa.
 Fluid densities and proliferative or lytic osseous changes provide evidence of middle ear involvement.
 Unfortunately, radiographs are normal in many otitis media cases.
 CT or MRI, if available, should be performed for cases of severe, chronic otitis.

 The best treatment of chronic otitis is prevention.
 In addition to identifying the cause of acute otitis, topical and/or systemic medications should be chosen based on cytology or culture; they should have a narrow spectrum and be specific for the current condition.
-Aminoglycosides and fluoroquinolone antibiotics should not be used unless absolutely required for successful treatment, but are the most common ingredients in topical otic medications.
+Aminoglycosides and fluoroquinolone antibiotics should not be used unless absolutely required for successful treatment but are the most common ingredients in topical otic medications.
 Because many topical products contain a combination of glucocorticoid, antibiotic, and antifungal medications, it is imperative to educate the owner on proper use (frequency and duration).
 Many owners discontinue treatment when the ear “looks better” before the infection is resolved.
 Polymyxin B and fluoroquinolone antibiotics have shown the best success in controlling Pseudomonas infections in cases in which resistance has been identified through culture.
 However, resistance is developing to fluoroquinolones.

 Owners should be shown how to properly clean the ears.
 The frequency of cleaning usually decreases over time from daily to once or twice weekly as a preventive maintenance procedure.
 The ear canals should be kept dry and well ventilated.
 Using topical astringents in dogs that swim frequently and preventing water from entering the ear canals during bathing should minimize maceration of the ear canal.
 Chronic maceration impairs the barrier function of the skin, which predisposes to opportunistic infection.
-Preventive otic astringents may decrease the frequency of bacterial or mycotic infections in moist ear canals.
+Preventive otic astringents may decrease the frequency of bacterial or fungal infections in moist ear canals.
 Clipping hair from the inside of the pinna and around the external auditory meatus, and plucking it from hirsute ear canals, improves ventilation and decreases humidity in the ears.
 However, hair should not routinely be removed from the ear canal if it is not causing a problem, because doing so can induce an acute inflammatory reaction.